Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/slingshot-api/rest-api/dashboard.md

 ## Get a dashboard

-You can check all the information about a dashboard by sending a `GET` request to the the {base_url}/dashboards/{id}endpoint.
+You can check all the information about a dashboard by sending a `GET` request to the the {base_url}/dashboards/{id} endpoint.

 `GET`/{base_url}/dashboards/{id}

 Required parameters: the **id** of the dashboard